GreedYLearner1146/ABHFA-Net/README.md

-# ABHFA-Net (Attention BHattacharyya Distance-based Feature Aggregation Network)
+# ATTBHFA-Net (Attention BHattacharyya-Hellinger Distance-based Feature Aggregation Network)
-This is the code repository for our work ``Enhancing Few-Shot Classification of Disaster Imagery with ABHFA-Net'' by Gao Yu Lee, Tanmoy Dam, Md.
+This is the code repository for our work ``Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ATTBHFA-Net'' by Gao Yu Lee, Tanmoy Dam, Md.
 Meftahul Ferdaus, Daniel Puiu Poenar, and Vu Duong.

 The arXiv preprint of the work will be available soon.

 # Abstract

-The rising incidence of natural and human-induced calamities necessitates enhanced visual recognition techniques for diverse disaster categories, utilizing critical visual data from photographic sources.
-Advancements in artificial intelligence and robust computational systems resilient to harsh environments have rendered this field critical to expedite rescue efforts.
-However, the visual classification of disaster situations faced formidable obstacles due to data constraints, which are primarily due to the limitations of data collection platforms and the complexities inherent in compiling a comprehensive database of high-quality disaster imagery.
-Few-Shot Learning (FSL) offers a viable solution to these issues but current FSL applications primarily rely on benchmark datasets devoid of disaster-related imagery obtained via remote sensing, thus curtailing its full potential.
-This paper proposes the Attention BHattacharyya Distance-based Feature Aggregation Network (ABHFA-Net) which performs quantitative comparison and aggregation of similar feature sample probability distributions to formulate class-prototype distributions using the Bhattacharyya distance.
-Concurrently, an attention mechanism is incorporated into our encoder structure for the query and support image sets.
-This not only highlights the importance of the attention mechanism and Bhattacharyya distance but also sets a new standard in FSL-based prototype aggregation, especially for disaster image categorization.
-Additionally, this paper pioneers a Bhattacharyya distance-based contrastive training loss, a more suitable variant of the cosine similarity contrastive loss to compute probability distribution differences.
-When combined with the categorical cross-entropy loss, it boosts FSL performance to unparalleled levels.
-Experiments with three separate disaster image classification datasets confirm the effectiveness and superiority of our model over existing FSL methodologies.
+The increasing frequency of natural and human-induced disasters necessitates advanced visual recognition techniques capable of analyzing critical photographic data.
+With progress in artificial intelligence and resilient computational systems, rapid and accurate disaster classification has become crucial for efficient rescue operations.
+However, visual recognition in disaster contexts faces significant challenges due to limited and diverse data from the difficulties in collecting and curating comprehensive, high-quality disaster imagery.
+Few-Shot Learning (FSL) provides a promising approach to data scarcity, yet current FSL research mainly relies on generic benchmark datasets lacking remote-sensing disaster imagery, limiting its practical effectiveness.
+Moreover, disaster images exhibit high intra-class variation and inter-class similarity, hindering the performance of conventional metric-based FSL methods.
+To address these issues, this paper introduces the Attention-based Bhattacharyya-Hellinger Feature Aggregation Network (ATTBHFA-Net), which linearly combines the Bhattacharyya and Hellinger distances to compare and aggregate feature probability distributions for robust prototype formation.
+The Bhattacharyya distance serves as a contrastive margin that enhances inter-class separability, while the Hellinger distance regularizes same-class alignment.
+This framework parallels contrastive learning but operates over probability distributions rather than embedded feature points.
+Furthermore, a Bhattacharyya-Hellinger distance-based contrastive loss is proposed as a distributional counterpart to cosine similarity loss, used jointly with categorical cross-entropy to significantly improve FSL performance.
+Experiments on four FSL benchmarks and two aerial disaster image datasets demonstrate the superior effectiveness and generalization of ATTBHFA-Net compared to existing approaches.

-(The following code repository is for AIDER [1] and CDD [2] evaluation only.
-The corresponding relevant codes for MEDIC [3] would be added in the future.)
+(The following code repository is for AIDER [1], CDD [2] and miniImageNet [3] evaluation.)

 # Code Instructions